 should not be made to the school office.

 Decisions regarding closings are not made by the school office.
 This decision is made by the Superintendent

 * Upon entering all North Canton

 buildings a valid photo I.D. is required*

-is required that you check in at the office upon arrival at the building and obtain
+is required that you check into the School

 If you must get a message or deliver an item to your child, you must